Chugach State Park: Hillside

 The Hillside Trail System lies only 20 minutes east of downtown Anchorage.
 A privately run shuttle - Flattop Mountain Shuttle - provides round-trip transportation between downtown and the Glen Alps Trailhead.
 A wheelchair-accessible walk of a mere quarter mile (0.4 kilometers) from the trailhead leads to a sitting area and viewing deck that overlooks the city and rewards visitors with views of the Cook Inlet and the Alaska Range 80 mi in the distance.
 The trailhead is likewise the primary access to Flattop Mountain, the most hiked peak in the state.
 During the winter some trails in the area are prone to avalanches.
 Hikers are encouraged to inquire about current conditions before beginning travel in the area.
 The Powerline Pass Trail is a popular location for dogsledding and skijoring.

 Though moose (Alces alces gigas) may be seen along many of the park's trails, a more predictable and convenient spot is the viewing platform at Glen Alps in fall and early winter.
 Dozens of moose are often seen below the platform and across the Campbell Creek Valley to the east.
-Wolves (Canis lupus) and Canadian lynx (Lynx canadensis) also live in the park but are seen less frequently.
+Wolves (Canis lupus pambasileus) and Canadian lynx (Lynx canadensis) also live in the park but are seen less frequently.
 The willow ptarmigan (Lagopus lagopus), Alaska's state bird, as well as the rock ptarmigan (Lagopus muta) and white-tailed ptarmigan (Lagopus leucura) frequent alpine tundra and subalpine shrub thickets.
 Meadow voles (Microtus pennsylvanicus) by contrast live underground in alpine and tundra habitats.
 Hikers may hear the chirps of the singing voles (Microtus miurus).
 During fall, these rodents construct piles of grasses and plants near their burrows.

 Smaller mammals inhabiting this area include red foxes, porcupines, hares, ground squirrels, ermines, and pikas.